eoeLindholm/RecipeManager/README.md

 # RecipeManager

-A simple program with which I can learn javascript and react native.
+A simple program with which I can learn JavaScript and React Native.